accredited icon

 It’s vital that your application, along with every other application, is managed correctly and meets all requirements set out by the Australian Criminal Intelligence Commission.

-Sometimes, there are very high numbers of police checks being submitted simultaneously, which can cause a heavy workload for individual police agencies.
+Sometimes, there are very high numbers of Nationally Coordinated Criminal History Checks being submitted simultaneously, which can cause a heavy workload for individual police agencies.
 This can cause a delay as they need to assess each application with the same strict protocol.

 Transfer Delays